taler-docs

 602

-604 Where should the security module store the private keys it manages?
+604 Where should the security module store its long-term private key?

 605